 - Either Mary or Maria is going to pass the test.

-Both, on the other hand, is simply used when we want to refer to the first and the second element or option together.
+On the other hand, both is used when we refer to the first and the second element or option together.
 That means we select all the options and not just one.

 - Both Mary and Maria went to attend the exams today.